syncfusion-content/maui-docs/MAUI/Shimmer/built-in-views.md

 * `Feed`
 * `Shopping`

 The built-in shimmer types can be used by setting the `Type` of `SfShimmer`.
-By default, `CirclePersona` is initially rendered.
+By default, the `CirclePersona` is initially rendered.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}